 How do you create a culture of continuous learning?

-1. Give them access to a variety of learning opportunities
+1. Give them access to a learning environment with a variety of opportunities

 There are lots of ways you can facilitate learning.
-If you have the budget, you can go the implement your own courses using an learning management system (LMS).
-If you have a smaller budget, you can buy books, or simply give your employees permission to spend an hour or two per week watching videos, joining webinars or reading up on subject.
+If you have the budget, you can implement your own courses using a software system to manage learning.
+If you have a smaller budget, you can buy books, or simply give your employees permission to spend an hour or two per week watching videos, joining webinars, or reading up on a subject.

-Mentorship programs are a great way to attract, retain and grow your employees.
-A good mentor is someone your employee respects, trusts and wants to learn from.
-Having someone guide and encourage them as they navigate their career and the world of office politics can be a huge motivation.
+Mentorship programs are a great way to attract, retain, and grow your employees.
+A good mentor is someone your employee respects, trusts, and wants to learn from.
+The mentor can share their own experiences in the same office and advise the other employee on how to manage theirs.
+Having someone on the team guide and encourage them as they navigate their career and the world of office politics can be an effective motivation.

-And if the mentor is someone who understands and is driven by an intrinsic desire to master their craft, they can make a huge impact on younger employees.
+And if the mentor is someone who understands and is driven by an intrinsic desire to master their craft, they can make a huge impact on keeping younger employees motivated.
+Seeing this person they admire in the workplace be so driven about their performance can inspire them to feel the same dedication and motivation.

-3. Be intentional about career planning and performance reviews
+3. Be intentional about career planning, goals, and performance reviews

 High performers want career growth.
 And when they don’t get it, they leave.
 So, if you’re managing a department and don’t have a career development plan for everyone in it – you’re playing with fire.

-Performance reviews are just as important.
-Annual reviews that are only linked to bonus payouts can be extremely demoralizing to high performers who thrive on regular check-ins and value their managers’ input.
+Performance reviews are just as crucial.
+Annual reviews that are only linked to bonus payouts can be extremely demoralizing to high performers who thrive on regular check-ins and value their manager’s input.
+Consider a real-time feedback system so each person can get constructive feedback on their performance and goals before the end of the year.

 4. Allow them to broaden their experience with ‘gigs’ in different departments

-Giving high performers the opportunity to take on stimulating internal work gigs in other departments is a great way to help them master new skills.
-The added benefit of course, is that internal gigs also help your company become more innovative, agile and productive.
+Giving high performers the opportunity to take on a stimulating internal work gig or project in other departments is a great way to help them master new skills.
+The added benefit of course, is that internal gigs also help your company become more innovative, agile, and productive.

 “Having a personal sense of meaning in one’s work was even more important than compensation, which ranked as the third most important reason for staying,” says Eric Mosley, CEO of Globoforce, a talent engagement software provider, that ran a survey to find out what makes employees stay at their companies.